 HDD Magnetic Heads Parking

-Most hard disk drives have the special track which is designed for landing and launch of the magnetic heads.
-This track is named parking zone since, in spite of the fact that the surface of a magnetic disk and a magnetic head are designed with a glance to possible casual contacts, it is still preferable to park heads on the part of a magnetic plate surface with no data recorded to.
+Most hard disk drives have the particular track which is designed for landing and launch of the magnetic heads.
+This track is named parking zone since, in spite of the fact that the surface of a magnetic disk and a magnetic head are designed with a glance to possible casual contacts, it is still preferable to park heads on the part of a magnetic plate surface with no data recorded.
 The HDD is designed for the certain quantity of parking of magnetic heads, owing to deterioration of kinematics.
 In S.M.A.R.T. technology two sensors are provided for tracing this parameter.
-The first one traces the quantity of connections to power supplies, and the second one traces the quantity of starts of the spindle motor without disconnecting from power supplies, e.g. at an exit of the disk drive from the power-saving mode.
+The first one traces the number of connections to power supplies, and the second one determines the number of the runs of the spindle motor without disconnecting from power supplies, e.g. at an exit of the disk drive from the power-saving mode.